MSingerLab/COMETSC/docs/source/quickstart.rst

    $ Comet marker_file vis_file cluster_file output/

 After this command is entered, COMET will run in the terminal, processing your data.
 See some :doc:`examples<Output>` for details on what this should look like.

+Download some example inputs :download:`here <_static/example_ins.zip>` !

 The optional statements are described as follows: